-4.9 Measures of Bond Market Conditions
+4.4 Bond Market Complexity over Time

 The exposure to term structure risk factors provides a measure for the state of the bond market.
 The cross-sectional variation that is explained by our term structure risk factors is time-varying and can be informative about economic conditions.
 In a panel we can measure the relative importance of factors based on the eigenvalues of covariances matrices.
-However, given our conditional factor structure, we do not require a time-series to obtain factor loadings.
-In our case, we can calculate the cross-sectional importance of different factors for each day.
-In Figure 16 we show the 120-day moving average of the unexplained variation for the KR-1 to KR-4 factor models over time.
+In contrast, given our conditional factor structure, we do not require a time-series to obtain factor loadings.
+In our case, we can calculate the cross-sectional importance of different factors for each single day.
+In Figure 15 we show the 120-day moving average (MA) of the unexplained variation for the KR-1 to KR-4 factor models over time.
 First, we observe that the explained variation in coupon bond excess returns is time-varying.
 The amount of unexplained variation is generally higher in the first half of the sample.
 Second, we also observe that the relative importance of the factors is time-varying as well.
 For example at the end of 2000 around half of the explained variation is captured by KR factors 2 to 4, while in 1979, almost all variation is explained by the first KR factor.
 Having established in the previous sections the need for four KR factors, we study here the time variation in the cross-sectional fit and relative importance of higher order factors.

 We introduce two novel measures for the state of the bond market: IT-VOL and T-COM.
 The Idiosyncratic Treasury Volatility (IT-VOL) measures the idiosyncratic volatility normalized by the overall volatility.
 It captures how hard it is to explain the observed bond returns even with a flexible model.
 The Treasury Market Complexity (T-COM) measures the complexity of the bond market.
-It captures how much variation is explained by more complex, non-linear discount bond excess return curves.
-Formally, we define IT-VOL as the percentage of unexplained variation by the KR-4 factor model, which corresponds to the light blue line in Figure 16.
-This means that IT-VOL is essentially 1 minus the cross-sectional \mathbb{R}^2 of a four factor model.
-T-COM is the difference between the explained variation with KR-1 and KR-4 factors, which corresponds to the difference between
+It captures how much variation is explained by more complex, non-linear return curves.
+Formally, we define IT-VOL as the percentage of unexplained variation by the KR-4 factor model, which corresponds to the light blue line in Figure 15.
+This means that IT-VOL is one minus the cross-sectional \mathbb{R}^2 of a four-factor model.
+T-COM is essentially24 equal to the difference between the explained variation of the KR-1 and KR-4 models, which corresponds to the difference between the black and light blue line in Figure 15: